SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 kubectl get pods --show-labels
 ```

+> Note: The Operator uses SEMP to determine the active PubSub+ Event Broker.
+Restarting SEMP will affect the active broker selection.

 #### Using a Service Type

 [PubSub+ services](https://docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed using one of the following [Kubernetes service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `spec.service.type` parameter: